kamakshii22/Fraud_Detection/README.md

 ## Getting Started

-- Jupyter Notebook (https://github.com/kamakshii22/Fraud_Detection/blob/main/Project_Fraud_Detection.ipynb) to reproduce the analysis and visualizations.
+- [Jupyter Notebook](https://github.com/kamakshii22/Fraud_Detection/blob/main/Project_Fraud_Detection.ipynb) to reproduce the analysis and visualizations.

 ## Presentation

-The `presentation.ppt` (https://github.com/kamakshii22/Fraud_Detection/blob/main/PPT_Fraud_Detection_Kamakshi.pptx) file provides a comprehensive overview of the project, including detailed explanations, figures, and tables.
+The [presentation-ppt](https://github.com/kamakshii22/Fraud_Detection/blob/main/PPT_Fraud_Detection_Kamakshi.pptx) file provides a comprehensive overview of the project, including detailed explanations, figures, and tables.
 Refer to this file for a deeper understanding of the concepts and findings.